FreePlayData/freeplaydata.github.io/README.md

-# bluesoxx.github.io
-Landing page for bluesoxx.com.
+# Landing page for bluesoxx.com.

-TODO:
-+ Confirm that Facebook pixel events are working.
-+ Confirm that Google Analytics are working.
+For dev, need to use local http server due to 'crossdomain' loads for project descriptions:

+python -m SimpleHTTPServer 8080